bohnea/Santa-s-Helpers/README.md

 ### The Gift Distribution Algorithm
 The steps are:
-* each child is assigned a maximum budget that Santa cannot go over
+* each child is assigned a maximum budget, based on the child's average score, that Santa cannot go over
+* the child's budget can modified by his assigned elf (Black and Pink ones)
 * Santa attempts to buy at most one gift from each child's preferred gift categories, from left to right
+* some elves (Yellow ones) can jump in and offer extra gifts

 ## The Database
 The database is a very important part of this project, as it holds the information of all the